 Constellium offers a range of internships, apprenticeships and PhD partnerships in manufacturing, R&D, sales, support functions and more.

-Students keen to put their learning into practice and enthused about aluminium and its potential will find opportunities to quickly develop.
+We are looking for students keen to put their learning into practice.
+If you are enthused about aluminium and its potential, you will find opportunities to quickly develop.

 What student profiles are we looking for?

 Depending on our locations, we propose internships or vocational training, but we are also looking for post-graduates in our R&D centers for example.
 We have up to 70 students, in R&D only, working in our teams as part of their bachelor’s and master’s degrees in engineering and metallurgy.

 What type of apprenticeships and training are on offer?

 Our apprenticeships vary depending on the location: you could be an electrician, in maintenance, in a technical role, or on the shop floor.
 Or you could develop your skills in our commercial apprenticeships.

 In Singen we have more than 100 young apprentices who typically do a 3-year or 3.5-year training and then go onto the shop floor and work up the career ladder.
 There are also dual engineering students with an excellent mix of practical experience and theoretical parts.
 To apply for apprenticeships in Singen, please click here.
 To apply for a student placement in Singen, please click here.